 Goal of zero accidents

 An important HSE goal is to achieve zero health, safety and environmental accidents.
-In 2014, only one minor accident was recorded in the Oceanteam group and no personal injuries were reported by any Oceanteam company.
+In 2017, no accident was recorded in the Oceanteam group and only one minor personal injury was reported.
 However, reported incidents and accidents are always followed up with an investigation.
 The results are recorded in a database which is accessible to all.

 View the certificate